Getting started with Paper

-Like the name implies the ink pen behaves most closely to a roller-ball pen.
-If you look closely at the lines it creates you’ll notice heavier spots where a stop or start occurs.
-Even lines can be achieved by moving quickly throughout the entire stroke.
+Like the name implies the ink pen behaves like a roller-ball pen.
+If you look at the lines it creates you’ll notice heavier spots where a stop or start occurs.
+Uniform lines can be achieved by moving quickly throughout the entire stroke.

 If you found the fountain pen’s thick/thins undesirable or hard to control the ink pen might be a better choice.
 The ink pen has less variation in line-width making it a perfect choice for writing or doing detail work.

-Before I began using a Pogo Connect Smart Pen exclusively, I did all my lettering and writing with the fountain pen.
+Before I began using a Pogo Connect Smart Pen, I did all my lettering and writing with the fountain pen.
 I found the pressure sensitivity of that stylus difficult to control when crafting letter forms, so I switched to the ink pen3 instead.

 - Speed: The difference is barely noticeable.
 Moving slower will make a slightly thicker line.